VarshaSri21/F-1B-Visa-Analysis/README.md

 __Project Outputs__

 The Tableau workbook (H-1B_Visa_Analysis using Tableau.twbx) includes the following key visualizations and dashboards:
-- H-1B Visa Statistics Dashboard: Provides an overview of the number of employers, states, and applications received.
+- `H-1B Visa Statistics Dashboard`: Provides an overview of the number of employers, states, and applications received.
-- Case Status Dashboard: Visualizes the case status of the visa year-wise using text charts, bar charts, and allows filtering by the employer's name.
+- `Case Status Dashboard`: Visualizes the case status of the visa year-wise using text charts, bar charts, and allows filtering by the employer's name.
-- Employer and Job Details Dashboard: Provides aggregated information on wages and the number of applications for each company, categorized by job role.
+- `Employer and Job Details Dashboard`: Provides aggregated information on wages and the number of applications for each company, categorized by job role.
-- Top Results Dashboard: Displays the top 5 employers' names, job markets, and states with the highest H-1B Visa numbers.
+- `Top Results Dashboard`: Displays the top 5 employers' names, job markets, and states with the highest H-1B Visa numbers.
-- Bottom Results Dashboard: Visualizes the bottom 5 employers' names, job markets, and states with the lowest H-1B Visa numbers.
+- `Bottom Results Dashboard`: Visualizes the bottom 5 employers' names, job markets, and states with the lowest H-1B Visa numbers.

 __Technical Requirements__